MicrosoftDocs/ai-builder/ai-builder-docs/use-your-own-prompt-data.md

 ## Insert data references in the prompt

-You can also insert multiple data and related tables' data references in your prompt and use it with natural language by selecting **Insert** and navigating through the data and relationships.
+You can insert multiple data and related tables' data references in your prompt and use it with natural language.
+Do this by selecting **Insert** and navigating through the data and relationships.

-Each data reference is used by the generative model to answer.
+The generative model uses each data reference to answer.

 ## Use connectors

-You can select an existing connection to Salesforce, Oracle, SAP or Zendesk, then select a table and insert one or several fields in the prompt, filtering the data on an attribute.
+You can select an existing connection to Salesforce, Oracle, SAP, or Zendesk.
+Then, select a table and insert one or several fields in the prompt, filtering the data on an attribute.

 :::image type="content" source="media/use-your-own-prompt-data/use-connectors.png" alt-text="Screenshot of how to insert connectors references directly in the prompt.":::